 The other benefit of being so low is that you get to make full use of a windshield which would usually be too short for a stove that sits on top of your gas canister.

 The stove also has a unique pre-heat generator tube, which, as the name implies, pre-heats the gas for more efficient burning.
+This, combined with the fact that the canister can be turned upside down, which effectively turns the unit into a “liquid fed” stove, allows the stove to perform better at lower temperatures than standard designs.

 It comes with a mesh storage pouch, which is surprisingly tough.
 The fact that the pouch conforms to the stove makes it quite space efficient when storing it inside your cooking pot.